wso2-extensions/identity-tools-cli/README.md

 ### Registering an Application in WSO2 Identity Server

 #### For Export and Import in the Root Organization
-1. Start WSO2 IS
+1. Start WSO2 Identity Server.
-2. Open the Console application
+2. Open the Console application.
-3. Login as the admin user (admin/admin)
+3. Login as the admin user (admin/admin).
 4. [Register a M2M application](https://is.docs.wso2.com/en/latest/guides/applications/register-machine-to-machine-app/).
 5. Grant the following API authorizations under Management APIs.